aridjayarecipes/cutesrecipes.web.app/content/post/1765-easiest-way-to-prepare-quick-blueberries-pancake.md

 1. Make ready  Add blueberries of any amount you like

-They're fresh, they're juicy, and most importantly - they're finally affordable!
-This recipe for Ricotta Pancakes with Blueberries is from LA's BLD Restaurant.
+They&#39;re fresh, they&#39;re juicy, and most importantly - they&#39;re finally affordable!
+This recipe for Ricotta Pancakes with Blueberries is from LA&#39;s BLD Restaurant.
 Adding fresh ricotta to the batter makes them incredibly moist and light.
 Find the perfect Blueberry Pancake stock illustrations from Getty Images.

 <!--inarticleads2-->